Cranial-XIX/FAMO/README.md

 Official implementation of **FAMO** optimizer for multitask learning.

+One of the grand enduring goals of AI is to create generalist agents that can learn multiple different tasks from diverse data via multitask learning (MTL).
+However, gradient descent (GD) on the average loss across all tasks may yield poor multitask performance due to severe under-optimization of certain tasks.
+Previous approaches that manipulate task gradients for a more balanced loss decrease require storing and computing all task gradients ($\mathcal{O}(K)$ space and time where K is the number of tasks), limiting their use in large-scale scenarios.
+In this work, we introduce Fast Adaptive Multitask Optimization (FAMO), a dynamic weighting method that decreases task losses in a balanced way using $\mathcal{O}(1)$ space and time.
+We conduct an extensive set of experiments covering multi-task supervised and reinforcement learning problems.
+Our results indicate that FAMO achieves comparable or superior performance to state-of-the-art gradient manipulation techniques while offering significant improvements in space and computational efficiency.

+---

 <p align="center">
     <img src="https://github.com/Cranial-XIX/famo-dev/blob/main/misc/fig.png" width="800">
 </p>

 ## I. FAMO Example Usage
 For the convenience of potential users of FAMO, we provide a simple example in ```famo.py``` so that users can easily adapt FAMO to their applications.
+The code requires installation of ```torch```, which can be installed via the setup in the next section.
 Check the file and simply run
 ```
 python famo.py
 ```